TrevorPilley/phone-number-parser/NuGet.md

 phoneNumber.Country.Name;                // United Kingdom
 phoneNumber.Country.TrunkPrefix;         // 0

-// There are 3 subclasses of PhoneNumber, the correct type to cast to can be determined by inspecting the PhoneNumberKind property.
+// There are 3 subclasses of PhoneNumber, the correct type to cast to can be determined by inspecting the phoneNumber.Kind property.
 Cast as appropriate to access additional properties. var geographicPhoneNumber = (GeographicPhoneNumber)phoneNumber;
 geographicPhoneNumber.GeographicArea;    // Sheffield